Dharsh076/simple-object-model/simple_object_model/README.md

-# Simple Object Model in Python
+# 🧠 Simple Object Model in Python

-This project implements a **minimal object model** inspired by Carl Friedrich Bolz’s *A Simple Object Model* (from the book *500 Lines or Less*).
-The goal is to **reconstruct core principles of object-oriented programming**—like classes, inheritance, bound methods, descriptors, and metaclasses—entirely from scratch using Python.
+This project reimplements a **minimal Python-like object system** from scratch, inspired by Carl Friedrich Bolz’s “A Simple Object Model” (from the book *500 Lines or Less*).
+It models how classes, instances, methods, attributes, and metaclasses work under the hood.

-The implementation is **modular, testable, and enhanced** to be recruiter-friendly and educational.
+The goal: to **understand the internals** of object-oriented programming and demonstrate deep reasoning about Python’s runtime behavior.

 ---

 ## 🚀 Features

-✅ Class and instance system
+- ✅ Class and Instance system
-✅ Attribute reading and writing
+- ✅ Attribute reading and writing
-✅ Method resolution order (MRO)
+- ✅ Method resolution order (MRO)
-✅ Support for `isinstance()` and `issubclass()`
+- ✅ Support for `isinstance()` and `issubclass()`
-✅ Bound method handling (attribute-based model)
+- ✅ Bound method handling (`f(obj)` binds `obj.f`)
-✅ Meta-object protocol (`__getattr__`, `__setattr__`)
+- ✅ Meta-object protocol: `__getattr__`, `__setattr__`
-✅ Descriptors (`__get__`)
-✅ Map-based optimization for efficient instance layout (like hidden classes in JS VMs)
+- ✅ Unit tests using `pytest`

 ---

-## 🧠 Project Motivation
+## 🧠 Why This Matters

-Object models form the backbone of dynamic programming languages like Python, Ruby, and JavaScript.
-By re-implementing a Python-inspired object model from scratch, this project demonstrates:
+Object models form the foundation of dynamic languages like Python, Ruby, and JavaScript.
+By building one manually, this project shows:

-- Deep understanding of language internals
+- Understanding of class-instance relationships
+- Design of attribute dispatch and method binding
-- System design and abstraction skills
+- MRO and inheritance resolution
-- Custom metaprogramming
+- Custom metaprogramming logic
-- Pythonic architecture and testing best practices

 ---